Maths DepartmentFollow @MathsBGS

 The aim of the Mathematics department is that pupils should enjoy their experience of Mathematics and appreciate the usefulness of Mathematics in everyday life.
 Mathematically able pupils should be challenged and develop a fascination for Mathematics which will encourage them to study the subject beyond school.

 The Mathematics department has five fully equipped general purpose classrooms.
 There is also a resource room in which pupils can study.
-As well as interactive whiteboards the department has 15 ipads used to enhance teaching and pupils learning.
+Each room has an interactive whiteboard to enhance teaching and pupil learning.

 The Mathematics department obtains excellent results at both GCSE and at A level.
 We also regularly have pupils applying to Oxbridge and other universities to continue their study of Mathematics.